Mawldor/WoR-content/Gearing.md

 # Types of content to gear for

-There are three main types of gear plans you want going, for your champions in general.
+There are two main types of gear plans you want going, for your champions in general.

 ## DPS champions